 Buy your betta from a reputable breeder or pet store and take a close look at the fish before bringing them home.
 Make sure they have clear eyes, bright scales, and no cuts, scrapes, or lumps on their body.
 If you focus on how healthy they look, you should be able to help ensure you pick up a fish with the potential to live a long, healthy life.

-Veil tails, which are the variety most commonly found at pet stores, are thought to be the healthiest and longest-lived betta variety, but they can still have genetic problems.
+Veil tails, which are the variety most commonly found at pet stores, are thought to be the healthiest and longest-lived betta variety.

 Set Your Betta Up for Success